allevo/gathering/README.md

 ## TODO
  * Aggregator is changable from configuration.
- * Add gauge
+ * ~~Add gauge~~
  * Choose which stats is calculated
  * ~~Implement Graphite backend~~
  * ~~Add os stats~~
  * ~~Implement ElasticSeach backend~~
  * Add debug flag
+ * Completely StatsD compatible

 ## Why don't use statsd
 Before starting this project, I have tried to use StatsD project but finding a lot of problems.

 StatsD is a great project but is born to send the stats to Graphite.
 Other backends like ElasticSeach have some problems with naming or UTF8 support.

-The StatsD code is very ugly and complicated.
+The StatsD code is very tricky.
 I'm trying to rewrite it and this project born.

 The first idea is "The simple is better".
 So using simple patterns and simple tests I hope I write this project clearly.

 ## Would you mind to contribute?
 All contributors are accepted.
 Each ideas are accepted and discussed in the correct way.
 All pull request are welcome.